-Male Blue-billed curassows havw a slightly swollen cere (a waxy fleshy covering at the base of the upper beak) and wattles that are a bright blue.
+Male Blue-billed curassows have a slightly swollen cere (a waxy fleshy covering at the base of the upper beak) and wattles that are a bright blue.
 The plumage is black with a white abdomen.
-The female also has a blue cere which is not as swollen in appearance and her plumage is black with narrow white barring on the feathers and the abdomen is rufous or rust-colored.
-Both sexes have a head crest of curled feathers that will stand up during displays of courtship, excitement or agitation.
+The female also has a blue cere, which is not as swollen in appearance, and her plumage is black with narrow white barring on the feathers, and the abdomen is rufous or rust-colored.
+Both sexes have a head crest of curled feathers that will stand up during displays of courtship, excitement, or agitation.
 Females incubate two eggs for up to 32 days while the male guards the area surrounding the nest; both parents take part in the raising of the chicks once hatched.

 Blue-billed curassows are found in the tropical zone of northern Colombia.
-Their habitat consists of the humid lowlands of the north coast of Columbia, most commonly below 2000 ft altitude.
+Their habitat consists of the north coast of Columbia’s humid lowlands, most commonly below 2000 ft altitude.
 They are about the size of a wild turkey, weighing approximately 7 – 8 lbs.
-(3.5 kg) They feed primarily on fruit and greens.
+They feed primarily on fruit and greens.
 Once called the Prince Albert’s curassow, the blue-billed curassow is a more descriptive name for this bird.